 U.S. NAVY studies and countless other studies on “typical pilot personalities” have concluded that pilots are excellently personality-shaped to handle emergencies and stressful situations with calm and collect.

-It’s often said that the typical professional pilot personality can be compared to that of an MD surgeon or a police officer.
+The psychologist explained that the personality traits of pilots have a strong commonality to that of an MD surgeon, an ER doc, or a police officer.

-The pilot’s personality is confident at all times, some with almost a “cocky”-like attitude” But that’s an acquired personality-type too.
-Airline flight training and military flight training is extremely COMPETITIVE!
-If YOU (as a pilot) don’t believe you are the best in business, then you’ll be washed out of the program like water falling into the Niagara Falls, and real fast!
-Yet, you work with our fellow pilots applying uttermost respect for one another.
+The pilot’s personality is confident at all times, some with almost a “cocky”-like attitude” But that’s also an acquired personality-type, and not something we are all born with.
+Airline flight training and military flight training is EXTREMELY COMPETITIVE!
+If you (as a pilot) don’t believe you are the best in business, then you’ll be washed out of the program like water falling into the Niagara Falls, and real fast!
+Yet, you work with your fellow pilots applying uttermost respect for one another.

 The mix of pilot and flight attendant personality traits working together during the emergency situation